MargKos/Restaurant-Analysis/README.md

 # Restaurant-Analysis

 This project uses a graph-theoretic approach to analyze restaurant co-visitation behavior based on Yelp data.
 It explores the relationship between **rating** (quality) and **popularity** (how often a restaurant is visited).

 ---

 ##  Project Pipeline

 1. **Data Collection**
-   Fetched restaurant data via the Yelp API.
+   Fetched restaurant data via the Yelp API ('fetch_data.py').

 2. **Data Cleaning**
-   Standardized categories, filtered incomplete entries, and stored data in a SQLite database.
+   Standardized categories and stores data in a SQLite database ('Database.py').

 3. **User Simulation**
    Created synthetic users to simulate co-visitation behavior based on realistic preferences.
-Here we assumed, that a user is prefering restaurant with similar price and categroy, where price is more important than categroy.
+Here we assumed, that a user is prefering restaurants with similar price and category, where price is more important than categroy ('Fake_Users.py').

 4. **Transition Network Construction**
-   Built a directed weighted network where nodes are restaurants, and edge weights depend on both co-visitation frequency and rating-based transition probabilities.
+   Built a directed weighted network where nodes are restaurants, and edge weights depend on both co-visitation frequency and rating.
+   The lower the rating, the higher the probability of an user to leave the restaurant: p_u = 1 - (rating_u - 1) / 4
+   The transition probability from restaurant u to v is proportional to the co-visitation frequency between u and v, normalized by the total number of transitions from u.

 5. **Markov Modeling**
    Applied PageRank to model long-term visitation behavior and compute the stationary distribution.
-   Herefore, chose the right damping factor and test statioanry property.
+   Herefore, chose the right damping factor alpha and test statioanry property.

 ---

 ##  Key Insights

 - Popularity and quality are **not always aligned**.
-- The **stationary distribution** reveals which restaurants users tend to return to over time.
+- The **stationary distribution** reveals to which restaurants users tend to return to over time.
 - Certain cuisines (e.g., Burgers, Thai, Indian displays by letters in the plot below) show stronger staying power than others.

 ![Results](Result.png)

 ---

-##  Folder Structure
+##  Folder and Data Structure

+- fetch_data.py # Pulls restaurant data from Yelp API
+- Database.py # Cleans and stores Yelp data
+- cleaned_yelp_data.db # Cleaned Yelp restaurant data in SQLite format
+- Fake_Users.py # Creates synthetic users
 - users.json # Synthetic/anonymized user reviews
-- cleaned_yelp_data.db # Cleaned Yelp restaurant data in SQLite format
 - Transition_Network.py # Builds the network & computes PageRank
-- Fake_Users.py # Creates synthetic users
-- Database.py # Cleans and stores Yelp data
-- fetch_data.py # Pulls restaurant data from Yelp API

 ## 🧪 How to Run